yuo-app/idb-orm/README.md

 # idb-orm

-A lightweight, type-safe ORM for IndexedDB with a simple query builder interface inspired by drizzle and supabase-js.
+A lightweight, type-safe ORM for IndexedDB that closely matches the supabase-js API.

-## install
+## Install

 ```bash
 npm i idb-orm
 ```

-## quick start
+## Quick Start

 ```typescript
 import { IdbOrm } from 'idb-orm'